An Easy Way to Stay on Top of Goals and Actually Get Stuff Done

 I’m a list maker and I love to plan out goals and objectives and write out task lists.
-The problem is that the longer the list and the more elaborate the plans, the less likely I will be to follow through.
-If the list is too long in the time period I’ve allotted, then I will fail to complete everything.
+The problem is that the longer the list and the more elaborate the plans, the less likely I’ll be to follow through.
+If the list is too long in the time period I’ve allotted, then I’ll fail to complete everything.

 I had to come up with something realistic and doable, and accomplishing only 3 things worked.

 When choosing the 3 goals I want to reach, I go through a series of questions in my head to make sure I won’t overload myself and up the chances for failure.

 Here’s what you need to consider: